JosieOnGit/Luniks/Geography/Cities per Nation.md

 ## Kérisant
 #### Kérisant-Civem (Capital)
-Literally meaning "Kérisant-City", Kérisant-Civem is the place to be for the most authentic cultural experiences in South-Ubius.
+Literally meaning "Kérisant-City", Kérisant-Civem is the place to be for the most authentic cultural experiences in South-Ubunia.
 Deep within the city centre remains older architecture, having become obsolete soon after the first wave of the Luniksan revolution passed.

 #### Kérisant-Bilćat
 ##### Lake Dnherá is located near Kérisant-Bilćat, which itself is near the capital of Kérisant